Canadian Regulations for Travel Agencies in a Nutshell

 Want more info?
 Check out TICO’s site on the exam process.

-To start your own travel agency, your business must be registered with Ontario on the provincial and federal levels (Go here for the provincial application and the federal application).
+To start your travel agency, your business with Ontario on the provincial and federal levels (Go here for the provincial and federal applications).

-Getting registered as a TICO agency is going to require quite a bit more moola and legwork (yes, even beyond registering your business in Ontario).
-You can find more specifics on the requirements of the TICO agency registration on their site but we've summarized the requirements for you below.
+Registering as a TICO agency will require much more moola and legwork (beyond registering your business in Ontario).
+You can find more specifics on the requirements of the TICO agency registration on their site, but we've summarized the requirements below.

-Please note that if you’re starting your own agency in Ontario, someone (maybe you!) must be a dedicated supervisor/manager for your location.
-If this is you, you’ll need to fulfill those requirements as well or appoint someone else in your agency to do so!
+Please note that if you're starting your agency in Ontario, someone (maybe you!) must be your location's dedicated supervisor/manager.
+If this is you, you must fulfill those requirements or appoint someone else in your agency!

 Eligibility requirements: